 Reduce that motion

 There are plenty of fancy graphical tricks in watchOS that are designed to make transitions as seamless as possible, but they also draw a little more power from the processor, which in turn draws a little more life out of that battery.
 If you don't need the neat melding animation to the app home screen or transparency effects when you swipe down on the notification pane, you can turn them both off in the Accessibility menu in the Watch app.

 When you're setting up your Apple Watch, it'll ask you whether you'd like to turn on Unlock with iPhone.
 It works exactly like it sounds; when you unlock your iPhone, it'll also unlock your Apple Watch.
 You won't have to type in your passcode on that tiny Watch screen, which is a wonderful convenience, but you'll also save time not inputting a passcode, saving precious seconds of display time and, by extension, saving some battery life.

 If you're not interested in the Apple Watch tracking your heart rate every couple of minutes, you can disable the heart rate monitor.
 While the heart rate monitor constantly checking your pulse improves the accuracy of calorie estimations, it does take up a significant chunk of battery power to do so.

-You can turn it off by heading to the Motion & Fitness menu in the Privacy settings of the companion app.
+You can turn it off by heading to the Watch app on your iPhone and going to Privacy > Motion & Fitness.
 While you're there, you can also turn off fitness tracking if the fitness elements of the watch aren't vital to you.